SymfonyCasts/EasyAdminBundle/sfcasts/override-template.md

-# Override Template
+# Override all the Templates!

-Everything you see in EasyAdmin, from the layout to this table, to even how the individual fields are rendered, is controlled from a template.
-EasyAdmin bundle has a *bunch* of templates and we can override *all* of them.
+Everything you see in EasyAdmin, from the layout to this table, to even how the individual fields are rendered, is controlled by a template.
+EasyAdmin has a *bunch* of templates and we can override *all* of them.

 We looked at these a bit earlier.
-Let's dive in back in: `/vendor/easycorp/easyadmin-bundle/src/Resources/views`.
-There's a lot of good stuff here, like `layout.html.twig`, which is the layout that's used by every single page.
+Let's dive back into `vendor/easycorp/easyadmin-bundle/src/Resources/views/`.
+There's a *lot* of good stuff here, like `layout.html.twig`.
+This is the base layout file for *every* page.
 A few minutes ago, we also saw `content.html.twig`.
-This is a really nice layout template that you can extend if you're creating a page inside of EasyAdmin.
+This is a nice layout template that you can extend if you're creating a custom page inside of EasyAdmin.

-Perhaps *most* importantly, inside of `/crud`, we can see the templates for the individual pages, and inside of `/field`, we have a template that controls how every single field type is rendered.
-You'll see things in these templates, like `ea.templatePath('layout')`.
-To understand that, hit "shift+shift" and open up a class called `TemplateRegistry`.
-This is actually a file inside of EasyAdmin, and we opened it up earlier.
-Internally, EasyAdmin maintains a map from a template name to an actual template path.
-So when you see something like `ea.templatePath('layout')`, that's going to use `TemplateRegistry` to figure out that it's going to load `@EasyAdmin/layout`, where `@EasyAdmin` is a twig alias that points to this `/views` directory.
+Inside of `crud/`, we see the templates for the individual pages and in `field/`, there's a template that controls how *every* field type is rendered.

+Inside a lot of these templates, you'll see things like `ea.templatePath('layout')`.
+To understand that more deeply, hit "shift+shift" and open up a core class that we opened earlier called `TemplateRegistry`.

+Internally, EasyAdmin maintains a map from a template "name" to an actual template path.
+So when you see something like `ea.templatePath('layout')`, that's going to use `TemplateRegistry` to figure out to load `@EasyAdmin/layout`, where `@EasyAdmin` is a Twig alias that points to this `views/` directory.

+## Overriding a Core Template

-With that in mind, here's our goal: We want to override the layout and add a footer that appears on the bottom of every page.
-If you look over at `layout.html.twig`, near the bottom, let's see... search for "footer".
+With that in mind, here's our goal: I want to add a footer to the bottom of *every* page.
+Look again at `layout.html.twig`.
+Near the bottom, let's see... search for "footer".
 There we go!
-We have a block here called `content_footer`, so if you *define* a `content_footer`, then it will get dumped right here.
-Let's override `layout.html.twig` and add a new `content_footer`.
+This has a block called `content_footer`.
+So if you *define* a `content_footer`, then it will get dumped right here.
+Let's override the `layout.html.twig` template and add a new `content_footer`.

 There are two ways to do this.
-The first is to just use Symfony's normal system for overriding templates that live inside of a bundle.
-You do that by creating a very specific path.
-Inside of templates, create a directory called "bundles", and inside of that, another directory with the name of the bundle: "EasyAdminBundle".
-Inside this, you match whatever path you want to override down here.
-We want to override `layout.html.twig`, so create a new file called "layout.html.twig".
-We don't really want to override this *entirely*.
-I want to extend it, so we can say `{% extends %}`, with `@EasyAdmin/layout.html.twig`.
-The only problem with this is that now that we've overridden `layout.html.twig` using this syntax, anytime this template name is referenced, it's going to think it's *this* template.
-Symfony's going look at this and open this template, which is going to load this, which will then load *this* template.
-To tell Symfony that we want to to use the *original* one (since we don't want to take our override into account), we can put an exclamation point in front.
+The first is to use Symfony's normal system for overriding templates that live inside of a bundle.
+You do that by creating a file in a very specific path.
+Inside of `templates/`, create a directory called `bundles/`... and inside of that, another directory with the name of the bundle:
+`EasyAdminBundle`.
+Now, match whatever path from the bundle that you want to override.
+Since we want to override `layout.html.twig`, create a new file called `layout.html.twig`.

+But, hmm.
+I don't really want to override this *entirely*.
+I want to *extend* it.
+And, we can do that!
+Add `{% extends %}`, with `@EasyAdmin/layout.html.twig`.
+The only problem is that, by creating a `templates/bundles/EasyAdmin/layout.html.twig` template, we have now *overridden* the `@EasyAdmin/layout.html.twig`.
+In other words, we're effectively extending *ourselves*!
+`layout.html.twig`

+To tell Symfony that we want to use the *original* template, we can put an exclamation point in front.

 Perfect!
-Down here, let's override our block: `{% block content_footer %}` and `{ endblock %}'.
-And I'll put our nice little footer there.
+Below, add `{% block content_footer %}` and `{% endblock %}`... with a
+nice little message inside.

-All right, let's try it!
+Let's try it!
 Refresh *any* page and... hello, footer!
 Sweet!

+## Overriding a Field Template

-I mentioned earlier that there are two ways to override templates in EasyAdmin The second one is even *more* powerful because we can control exactly *when* we want our override templates to be used.
-Let me close a couple of our files here.
-So, what we want to do *here* is override the template that's used to render ID fields.
-I want to add a little key icon to the ID.
-If you open `idField.php`, you can see that it sets its template name to `crud/field/id`, and that corresponds to the template registry.
-So `crud/field/id`... here it is... corresponds to this template right here, which we can find down in here in `/Resources/views/crud/field/id.html.twig`.
-What I want to do is override this template, but for the *whole* system, so that *all* ID fields automatically use it.
+I mentioned earlier that there are *two* ways to override templates in EasyAdmin.
+The second one is even *more* powerful because it allows us to control exactly *when* we want our override templates to be used.
+Let me close a couple of files.

+For our next trick, I want to override the template that's used to render id fields.
+Let's add a little key icon next to the ID.

+Open up `IdField.php`.
+Ok, it sets its template name to `crud/field/id`.
+In the template registry... here it is... that corresponds to this template right.
+So the template that renders `IdField` is `Resources/views/crud/field/id.html.twig`.

+So... let's override this!
+Instead of using the *first* method to do this - which *would* work - let's do something different.

+Copy this template and create our override template... which could live anywhere.
+How about in `templates/admin/field`... and call it `id_with_icon.html.twig`.
-Copy this template and let's create our override.
-In `/templates/admin/field`, I'll create `id_with_icon.html.twig`.
-Paste that here, and I'll put a little icon right before this.
-At the moment, this file does absolutely nothing.
-To activate this globally, go to `DashboardController.php`.
-You can configure template override paths down in `configureCrud`.
-Check this out!
-We can say `->overrideTemplate()`, and here we're going to use the name of our template.
-That's the thing you see inside `TemplateRegistry.php` or `idField.php`.
-Globally, whenever we render `crud/field/id`, we'll now have it point to `admin/crud/field/id_with_icon.html.twig`.
+Paste the contents... and I'll put a little icon right before this.

+At the moment, this will *not* be used.
+To activate it globally, go to `DashboardController.php`: you can configure template override paths down in `configureCrud()`.
+Check it out: `->overrideTemplate()` where the first argument is the *name* of the template - that's the thing you see inside `TemplateRegistry` or `IdField`.
+Ok, so globally whenever EasyAdmin renders `crud/field/id`, we'll now have it point to `admin/crud/field/id_with_icon.html.twig`.

 How cool is that?
 Let's try it!
-Refresh and... whoops... let me get rid of my extra `crud/` there.
-Now let's try it!
-And... there we go!
+Refresh and... whoops... let me get rid of my extra `crud/` path. *Now* let's try it!
+And... yes!
 Awesome!
+We see the key icon across the entire system.

+## Re-Using the Parent Template

-We get our key icon across the entire system.
-That is *super* powerful.
-We can even improve this a little bit.
-The ID template is super simple since it just prints out the formatted value.
-But *sometimes*, a template might do more complex stuff.
-Instead of repeating it down here, you can just *include* the original template.
-So quite literally `include()`, and I'm just going to start typing `id.html.twig` and let that autocomplete.
-Over here, we'll get the same result.
-Super nice!
+But we can make this even better.
+The id template is super simple... since it just prints out the formatted value.
+But *sometimes* the original template might do more complex stuff.
+Instead of repeating all of that in *our* template, we can *include* the original template.
+So quite literally `include()`... and I'll start typing `id.html.twig`... and let that autocomplete.

+At the browser... we get the same result.

-Next, let's talk about permissions: How we can deny access to entire CRUD controllers or even specific actions based on the user's role.
+Next, let's talk about permissions: How we can deny access to entire CRUD controllers or specific actions based on the user's role.